SAP-samples/abap-cheat-sheets/07_String_Processing.md

 ## Concatenating Strings

-Two or more strings can be concatenated using the concatenation operator `&&` and string templates.
+- Two or more strings can be concatenated using the concatenation operator `&&` and string templates.
 Alternatively, you can use [`CONCATENATE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapconcatenate.htm) statements.
-It is also possible to concatenate lines of internal tables into a string to avoid a loop.
-In a more modern way, you can make use of the string function [`concat_lines_of`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconcatenation_functions.htm).
+- It is also possible to concatenate lines from internal tables into a string to avoid a loop.
+- A more modern way is to use
+the string function
+[`concat_lines_of`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconcatenation_functions.htm).